Table of Contents

 Accurate and efficient reference service is provided in person, by telephone, and via email using the library’s e-Reference service, to library users by professional librarians and trained paraprofessionals.

 The Lawrence Headquarters Branch maintains an extensive reference collection.
-Its reference department is staffed by reference librarians to assist in-house patrons, answer phone questions and provide reference support services to reference staff in the branches.
 The Headquarters reference collection includes New Jersey specific materials, business, genealogy and local history items.
 The Township of Lawrence Historian’s Office also maintains a small room at the HQ Branch.
-When the resources of the library cannot satisfy a request for information, it may be referred to other libraries throughout the state through library networking.
-Users are also referred directly to appropriate agencies; however, the reference staff does not mediate between users and these agencies.
+Users may be referred directly to appropriate agencies or other libraries; however, the reference staff does not mediate between users and these agencies.

 Staff provide answers to “ready reference” types of inquiries, including directions, general information concerning library services, and questions involving specific facts, which can be readily determined from standard sources.
 For inquiries that require longer, more detailed answers, or extensive searching or interpretation of materials, the staff assists the user in selecting the most appropriate sources and offers instruction in the use of these sources selected for the search.